richard-sistern/docker/fcc-handbook/NOTES.md

 # drwxr-xr-x   1 root root 4096 Apr 28 10:33 ..
 # -rwxr-xr-x   1 root root    0 Apr 28 10:33 .dockerenv
 ```

+The `-it` option allows interaction with the underlying containers shell.
+This is actually two options, used together.

+- The `-i` or `--interactive` option connects to the input stream of the container, so you can send inputs to bash.
+- The `-t` or `--tty` option allocates a pseudo tty to ensure a terminal like experience.